chadfazio/asm341/module2/lab2/lab2.rst

 #.
 Go back to Chrome and refresh the WebGoat login page 12 times to generate some traffic.

 #.
-Go back to burp and re-enable intercept
+Go back to burp and re-enable intercept.

 #.
 Go back to Chrome and go to ``http://10.1.10.145/WebGoat/start.mvc#lesson/WebGoatIntroduction.lesson`` (avoid copying and pasting as you'll loose your cookie data).